fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Describes priority level of the requests within the workload.
+Describes priority level of the flows within the workload.
 Priority level ranges from 0 to 255.
 Higher numbers means higher priority level.
 Priority levels have non-linear effect on the workload scheduling.
-The following formula is used to determine the position of a request in the queue based on virtual finish time:
+The following formula is used to determine the position of a flow in the queue based on virtual finish time:

 $$
 \text{virtual\_finish\_time} = \text{virtual\_time} + \left(\text{tokens} \cdot \left(\text{256} - \text{priority}\right)\right)